 - The buyer is accountable for the risk when the goods arrive at the destination port.

-- The buyer is responsible for all further transportation fees and risks from the destination port.
+- The buyer is responsible for all further shifting fees and risks from the destination port.

-- The seller is in charge of transporting the products to the destination port.
+- The seller is in charge of dispatching the products to the destination port.

 - But it's the buyer who pays for the freight charge